tibaes/capstone/report.md

 ![Graphic of classes distribution on NIST Dataset: all samples are evenly distributed among the five classes.](img/classesDistribution.png)

+Image classification can be achieved by different algorithms, such as Perceptrons, Support Vector Machines (SVM) and Convolutional Neural Networks (CNN).
+In recent image classification competitions it is common for CNN to be ranked as the most accurate algorithm, using complex networks as _AlexNet_, _Inception_ and _ResNet_.
+In this work we adopted CNN for its robustness and accuracy, building a simple network inspired by the network of Kai et Al. [1].

+The algorithm will be evaluated accordingly to its accuracy to correctly classify the fundamental type of each fingerprint image in the _NIST Dataset_ [2].
+To avoid overfitting, the dataset will be split in three subsets: training set, validation set and testing set.
+For the accuracy measurement it will be used the testing set.
+The accuracy represents the percentage of fingerprint fundamental type that were corrected labeled by the algorithm according the dataset labels.

+As I haven't found in literature an algorithm for this exact purpose, I will compare the proposed approach with a random guess.
+In this manner, giving that we have five classes, our approach must achieve an accuracy above 20%, otherwise it would perform worse than picking a random value.

 ## Methodology

 ## Results